linyows/nodebrew-cookbook/README.md

 Nodebrew Cookbook
 =================

-Installs and manages your versions of Node.js in Chef with [nodebrew][nodebrew]
+Installs and manages your versions of node.js in chef with [nodebrew][nodebrew]

 Usage
 -----